KamilHanna/MonteCarloTreeSearch/README.md

 # MonteCarloTreeSearch
 ## Overview

-This is an implementation of the Monte Carlo Tree Search Algorithm for optimizing the S&P 500 Index.
+This is an implementation of the Monte Carlo Tree Search Algorithm for Index optimization. the use case provided is for S&P 500 Index.

 This is part of a project-work for Advanced Method for Scientific Computing course [@Polimi](https://www.polimi.it/)